EU warns Musk to beef up Twitter controls ahead of new rules

 Along with European regulators, Musk risks running afoul of Apple and Google, which power most of the world's smartphones.
 Both have stringent policies against misinformation, hate speech and other misconduct, previously enforced to boot apps like the social media platform Parler from their devices.
 Apps must also meet certain data security, privacy and performance standards.

 Musk tweeted without providing evidence this week that Apple "threatened to withhold Twitter from its App Store, but won't tell us why."
-Apple hasn't commented.
+Apple hasn't commented but Musk backtracked on his claim Wednesday, saying he met with Apple CEO Tim Cook who "was clear that Apple never considered" removing Twitter.

 Meanwhile, U.S. Treasury Secretary Janet Yellen walked back her statements about whether Musk's purchase of Twitter warrants government review.